watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (1).md

 **Tomoya:** You'll never know unless you try.
 You might even be surprised at how well it fits.

-Besides, everyone else's personalized costume made them stand out.
+Besides, everyone else's personalized outfit made them stand out.
 I wanna stand out just as much as them!
 If I don't do this, I'll—

 **???:** Ohh, how splendid!

 **Tomoya:** Woah!?
-A pigeon just came out of that sleeve...
+A dove just came out of that sleeve...
 And it's talking!

 **Hokuto:** Pull yourself together, Tomoya.
 No matter how you look at it, this is just one of *that* guy's tricks.